marianafpereira/DevOps-23-24-JPE-1231845/README.md

 #### 1. Copying the Tutorial Application

-Copy the code of the Tutorial React.js and Spring Data REST Application into a new folder named CA1.
+The initial steps of the assignment involve setting up the project repository.
+This is done by cloning an existing repository from GitHub into a new folder named CA1.
+Here's a detailed explanation of each step:
+1. Copy the Repository Link: The first step is to copy the link of the repository you want to clone.
+In this case, the repository is the Spring Guides tutorial for a React.js and Spring Data REST application.
+The link to this repository is https://github.com/spring-guides/tut-react-and-spring-data-rest.
+2. Clone the Repository: Once you have the link, navigate to the CA1 folder in your terminal.
+Here, you will clone the repository using the git clone command followed by the repository link.
+This command creates a copy of the repository on your local machine.
+The command should look like this: git clone https://github.com/spring-guides/tut-react-and-spring-data-rest.
+After running this command, you should have a copy of the tutorial application in your CA1 folder.
+You can verify this by checking the contents of the CA1 folder.
+These steps set up the initial project structure and prepare it for further development.
+In the following steps of the assignment, you will modify this application to add new features and functionality.

-#### Steps:
+##### Steps:
 1. Copy this link from github:
 [spring-guides](https://github.com/spring-guides/tut-react-and-spring-data-rest)

 2. In the CA1 folder open the terminal and run the following command to clone the repository
 ```bash
     git clone https://github.com/spring-guides/tut-react-and-spring-data-rest
 ````
 [Example image](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki/Project-Images#step-6)

 #### 2. Runnig the Spring Boot Application

-In the following steps, we will be setting up the project repository and preparing it for further development.
-Here's a brief overview of what we will be doing:
+The initial steps of the assignment involve setting up the project repository.
+This is done by adding all the files in the current directory to the Git staging area, moving the files from the tut-react-and-spring-data-rest folder to the CA1 folder, removing the .git folder that is inside the CA1 folder, creating issues on GitHub for each task or feature that needs to be implemented, moving to the CA1 folder, running the Spring Boot application, and accessing the application by navigating to http://localhost:8080 in a web browser.
+Here's a detailed explanation of each step:
-1. We will add all the files in the current directory to the Git staging area using the git add . command.
-This command prepares the files for the next commit.
+1. Add all files to the repository: Use the git add . command to add all files in the current directory to the Git staging area.
+This prepares the files for the next commit.
-2. Next, we will move the files from the tut-react-and-spring-data-rest folder to the CA1 folder.
-This is done to organize our project structure.
+2. Move files: Remove the files from the tut-react-and-spring-data-rest folder and put them inside of the CA1 folder.
+This helps to organize the project structure.
-3. We will then remove the .git folder that is inside the CA1 folder.
+3. Remove the .git folder: Remove the .git folder that is inside the CA1 folder.
 This is necessary to avoid nested Git repositories which can cause confusion and unexpected behavior.
-4. To keep track of our tasks and progress, we will create issues on GitHub.
-Each issue represents a task or a feature that needs to be implemented.
-When we commit our changes, we can associate them with the corresponding issue.
+4. Create issues on GitHub: For each task or feature that needs to be implemented, create an issue on GitHub.
+When you commit your changes, you can associate them with the corresponding issue.
-5. We will then move to the CA1 folder using the cd CA1 command.
+5. Move to the CA1 folder: Use the cd CA1 command to navigate to the CA1 folder in your terminal.
-6. To start our Spring Boot application, we will run the .\mnnw spring-boot:run command.
-This command compiles and runs our application.
+6. Run the Spring Boot application: Use the .\mnnw spring-boot:run command to compile and run the Spring Boot application.
-7. Once the application is running, we can access it by navigating to http://localhost:8080 in our web browser.
-We should see the initial page of our application.
+7. Access the application: Once the application is running, you can access it by navigating to http://localhost:8080 in your web browser.
+You should see the initial page of the application.

-These steps set up our project repository and prepare it for further development.
-As we continue to work on the project, we will create more issues, make more commits, and create more tags to track our progress
+These steps set up the project repository and prepare it for further development.
+As you continue to work on the project, you will create more issues, make more commits, and create more tags to track your progress.

-#### Steps:
+##### Steps:
 1. Now add all files to the folder of your repository with the git add . command
 ```bash
     git add .